 The IVC filter’s risks are now well-acknowledged and a growing body of medical research indicates that the device’s dangers are extraordinarily high.
-With more than 200,000 IVC filters implanted every year, the legal community expects numerous patients to file claims of their own in the coming days, weeks and months.
+With more than 200,000 IVC filters implanted every year, the legal community believes that tens of thousands of other patients may still be eligible to pursue lawsuits.

 IVC Filters Fraudulently Marketed, Plaintiffs Say